top of page

 FIRE ESCAPE ROUTES

-After years of having access to only one safe evacuation route, another secondary evacuation route must be established.
+After years of having access to only one long evacuation route, another shorter secondary evacuation route must be established.

 HORSE TRAILS